-Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company's directors and officers and beneficial owners of 10% or more of the Company's Common Stock to file reports of ownership of, and transactions in, the Company's securities with the Securities and Exchange Commission, the Nasdaq Global Market and the Company.
-Based solely on the Company's review of copies of such forms filed pursuant to Section 16(a) of the Securities Exchange Act of 1934, the Company believes that all Securities and Exchange Commission filing requirements applicable to the Company's directors and executive officers and beneficial owners of 5% or more of the Company's Common Stock for 2006 were timely met.
+Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company's directors and officers and beneficial owners of 10% or more of the Company's Common Stock to file reports of ownership of, and transactions in, the Company's securities with the SEC, the Nasdaq Global Market and the Company.
+Based solely on the Company's review of copies of such forms filed pursuant to Section 16(a) of the Securities Exchange Act of 1934, as amended, the Company believes that all SEC filing requirements applicable to the Company's directors and executive officers and beneficial owners of 5% or more of the Company's Common Stock for 2007 were timely met.